 Of course you can!
 Super simple:

-- Get your PAC code: While you're waiting for your TPO SIM card to arrive, ask your existing network provider for your ‘PAC’ Code, this will consist of three letters followed by six digits.
+1) Get your PAC code: While you're waiting for your TPO SIM card to arrive, ask your existing network provider for your ‘PAC’ Code.

 2) Activate your SIM card

-- Let us know your PAC code: Once your TPO SIM has been activated - fill out the below form and let us know your PAC code and the number you want to keep - we'll usually arrange the transfer for the next working day.
+3) Let us know your PAC code: Once your TPO SIM has been activated - fill out the below form and let us know your PAC code.

-- Test your new SIM card: Pop your new TPO SIM card in your phone before your transfer day which ensures your SIM is registered on the network to accept your current number.
-Simply pop the new SIM in your phone, check for a TPO signal, then take it out and put it in a safe place until your transfer day.
+4) Test your new SIM card: Pop your new TPO SIM card in your phone before your transfer day which ensures your SIM is working as normal.

 Getting your PAC from your previous mobile provider